 Ms. Sorensen has served as Chief People Officer of First Watch Restaurants, Inc., a wholly-owned subsidiary of the Company, since August 2016.
-Prior to joining us, Ms. Sorensen served as chief people officer of Darden Restaurants from June 2010 to August 2016.
+Prior to joining us, Ms. Sorensen worked at Darden Restaurants from June 2010 to August 2016 where she most recently served as senior vice president of human resources for LongHorn Steakhouse.